-About Our Online Behavioral Advertising Services
+About Our Behavioral Advertising Services

 For example, a consumer that is reading reviews about hybrid cars might be placed into our In-Market Hybrid Car segment.
 As a result, they might receive ads for Hybrid Cars, rather than ads for trucks or minivans.
 We also conduct IBA on our website.

-Personal Information You Provide to Us
+Personally Identifiable Information You Provide to Us

 We use this information only to respond to these requests or inquiries.
 We do not provide this information to third parties.

-Non-Personal Information We Collect
+Non-Personally Identifiable Information We Collect

 We provide consumers with a means to opt-out of data collection.
 To opt-out, please see the “Choices” section below.

 AudienceScience does not create nor use any sensitive data segments to tailor ads on behalf of our advertiser clients.
 However, we recognize that consumers may have differing opinions regarding which data segments are sensitive.
-In order to provide transparency around potentially sensitive data segments collected and used by AudienceScience, we provide a list of all of our standard health related segments.
-In addition, we offer certain finance related segments such as Retirement Planners or Real Estate and Mortgage Shoppers.
+In order to provide transparency around potentially sensitive data segments collected and used by AudienceScience, we provide a list of all of our standard health-related segments.
+In addition, we offer certain finance-related segments such as Retirement Planners or Real Estate and Mortgage Shoppers.

-While we don’t consider any of the above data segments to be sensitive, we think its important to provide this transparency to help you have a better idea of which segments might be collected by us, so you can make informed decisions.
+While we don’t consider any of the above data segments to be sensitive, we think it’s important to provide this transparency to help you have a better idea of which segments might be collected by us, so you can make informed decisions.
 And we don’t use any data segments to determine credit worthiness, for insurance underwriting or similar purposes.

-Uses of Non-Personal Information
+Uses of Non-Personally Identifiable Information

 Information Security and Retention